 WHAT HAPPENS ON A LEVEL RESULTS DAY?

-The summer of 2023 was the second year of A level exams following their cancellations in 2020 and 2021.
-For many students, this was the first time they had taken public exams, so it has been an anxious and stressful time for everyone.
-We are very proud of all our students for their hard work and determination to succeed during this challenging period and we know many students across the country have worked just as hard.
+Congratulations to everyone who completed their A level exams in the summer of 2024.
+We are very proud of all our students for their hard work and determination to succeed throughout their A level studies, in particular during the anxious and stressful exam period, and we know many students across the country have worked just as hard.

-Hopefully everyone has been enjoying a very well-deserved summer break as they wait for A level results day 2023, which is on Thursday 17 August.
-The purpose of this article is to advise A level students about what happens on A level results day and what options are available to them depending on their results.
+We hope everybody is enjoying a very well-deserved summer break while waiting for A level results day 2024, which will take place on Thursday 15 August.
+The purpose of this article is to advise A level students about what happens on A level results day and what options are available to them depending on the outcome of their results.

 What time are A level results released?